AckerMaster/liad_docker_k8s_test/README.md

 # docker_k8s_test

-In the attached .doc file (i sent int the email),
+In the attached PDF file (i sent in the email),

-there are the corresponding answers for each part.
+there are the corresponding answers and screeshots for each part.